“Van Buren – one of the biggest names in British illusionists”

 Annually the family would visit the amazing Blackpool Tower Circus, then there was a chance meeting with the locally based circus proprietor Bob Gandey, who took young Freddie under his wing and started teaching him about showbusiness and its history, which is where he first heard about the man who created the circus Philip Astley.

-Fred started learning various skills including trapeze, clowning and magic as well as the art of showmanship.
+Fred started learning various skills including trapeze, clowning and magic as well as the art of showmanship from the old circus and fairground Showmen.
 Fred went on to produced and put on his own concert party shows whilst developing his various talents further.

 Then after leaving school Fred began working his apprenticeship as a cabinet maker and French Polisher.
 With these new skills he started to invent, and build his first original tricks and illusions.
 Soon he saw the potential of big stage illusions, but he was very aware of one important fact, if he was going to be successful he needed to be able to perform his effects anywhere, without luxuries such as curtains and trap-doors.
 As Fred himself said, “Everything I do has to be performed anywhere, even in the middle of a football field – anywhere” He started working with this rule from the early 1950’s.